Signer #54: Rebecca M. Turner Race

 According to the New York Death Index, Rebecca died on July 17, 1895.
 Her cause of death in Episcopal Church records—she had evidently renewed her relation with that denomination—is recorded as being the result of a fractured hip.
 Her will, executed in 1891, bears the signature of a legal surrogate and small, faintly drawn “x” indicating “her mark,” put down in her own hand.

-Signer #54 is buried in Restvale Cemetery in Seneca Falls on a family plot with her spouse as well as seven of her twelve children, including the three who fell victim to scarlet fever in December 1835 (“Rebecca Race”).
+Signer #54 is buried in Restvale Cemetery in Seneca Falls on a family plot near the Seneca River.
+She lies in rest next to her spouse as well as seven of her twelve children, including the three who fell victim to scarlet fever in December 1835.
+The headstone for daughter Catharine has unfortunately broken loose.

 Son Carlton, a sailor, served as a master’s mate aboard the USS Iroquois during the Civil War.
 He eventually married a woman named Adelaide and moved to St. Paul, Minnesota, working as a clerk.
 Carlton died on December 10, 1874, at age 37, and he is buried in Minnesota (“Carlton Race”).